- SAP is aggressively pushing HEC or HANA Enterprise Cloud and other private cloud providers.

 Some SAP partners have been noticing the first customers turning away from SAP clouds and to AWS, Azure and Google with their help.

 They are entirely competitive, and private cloud makes the customer dependent on the private cloud provider.
 This is the problem with taking cloud advice from SAP or any SAP consulting partner.
-The result will mean a terrible outcome for the customer and will mean a high degree of profits and account control for SAP and the SAP consulting partner.
+The result will mean a terrible outcome for the customer and will involve a high degree of profits and account control for SAP and the SAP consulting partner.

 Being Part of the Solution: Getting Independent Advice on SAP Cloud Proposals

-This means there is no independent advice giving entity which will contradict what SAP says on the vast majority of SAP sales proposals.
+This means there is no independent advice giving entity that will contradict what SAP says on the vast majority of SAP sales proposals.
 Gartner only provides generalistic advice and stays out of negotiation support as they are paid by SAP.
 We offer completely independent research and advice on SAP and have the largest SAP research database anywhere.
 This advice has been our client’s secret weapon when evaluating SAP’s cloud options.

 Financial Bias Disclosure